Skip to main content

 (8) Work diligently and display proper conduct;

-(9) Return to the institution before or at the time scheduled for return using the approved method of transportation, and shall not deviate from the institutional destination.
+(9) Return to the institution before or at the time scheduled for return using the approved method of transportation, and not deviate from the institutional destination.

-(H) Inmates who are released pursuant to this rule and who have received an OPI assignment as defined in rule 5120-3-02 of the Administrative Code shall be compensated according to the requirements of rule 5120-3-05 of the Administrative Code.
+(H) Inmates who are released pursuant to this rule and who have received an OPI assignment as defined in rule 5120-3-02 of the Administrative Code will be compensated according to the requirements of rule 5120-3-05 of the Administrative Code.

-(I) Inmates who are released pursuant to this rule and who have not received an OPI assignment as defined in rule 5120-3-02 of the Administrative Code shall be compensated pursuant to rule 5120-3-08 of the Administrative Code unless voluntarily participating in an uncompensated program.
+(I) Inmates who are released pursuant to this rule and who have not received an OPI assignment as defined in rule 5120-3-02 of the Administrative Code will be compensated pursuant to rule 5120-3-08 of the Administrative Code unless voluntarily participating in an uncompensated program.

 Supplemental Information